Why do my eyes burn?

 If a household product gets in your eyes and causes burning, the first thing you should do is check the product label for specific instructions.
 In many cases, you will be able to safely rinse your eyes to alleviate the burning sensation.

 For example, children and adults often get sunscreen in their eyes during the warmer months.
-Though the burning or stinging may initially be significant, rinsing the eyes gently with clean water will often provide quick relief.
+Though the burning or stinging may initially be significant, rinsing the eyes gently will often provide quick relief.

-If you are an allergy sufferer, your doctor may prescribe specific eye drops that can minimize the burning you might usually experience during allergy season.
-These drops differ from oral allergy medicines, which can sometimes cause eyes to burn by drying them out.
+If you’re an allergy sufferer, your doctor may prescribe specific eye drops that can minimize the burning you might usually experience during allergy season.
+These drops differ from oral allergy medicines, which can sometimes cause the eyes to burn by drying them out.

-If you are taking an allergy medication, or any other medication that you believe is causing your eyes to burn, make sure you discuss your concerns with your doctor before discontinuing use.
+If you’re taking an allergy medication, or any other medication (including eye drops), that you believe is causing your eyes to burn, make sure to discuss your concerns with your doctor before discontinuing use.

 Cool compresses gently applied over your closed eyelids can also help soothe burning eyes.